Dental Implants vs. Dentures vs. Dental Bridge

-1. What’s the difference between a dental bridge vs. implant?
+1. How does a dental bridge differ from an implant?

-2. Which treatment option is right for me?
+2. Which treatment option is better for me?

 Dental Implants vs Dentures